 Myth 1: Spy Apps Offer Remote Installation

 No doubt spy apps have made advancement in terms of new and powerful features over the last few years.
 However, there it still hasn’t reached the point where it allows you to install the spy app on the iPhone remotely.
-Spy app vendors who claim over-the-air installation are either exaggerating, or simply lying to scam customers.
+Spy app vendors who claim over-the-air installation are either exaggerating or simply lying to scam customers.

 Myth 2: Spy Apps Can’t Work on Non-Jail broken iPhone

 Another myth circulating around is that you need to jailbreak the iPhone to install a spy app on it.
 That, however, is no longer true.
-Owing to recent advancement in spying technology, you no longer need to void your device warranty and put its security at risk simply to spy on it.
-Spy apps work perfectly on non-jail broken iPhone, though only a limited vendors offer this convenience.
+Owing to recent advancements in spying technology, you no longer need to void your device warranty and put its security at risk simply to spy on it.
+Spy apps work perfectly on non-jail broken iPhone, though only limited vendors offer this convenience.

 Myth 3: Spy Apps Are Illegal

 This myth is partially true.
 According to law, spying apps are legal to use as long as you install them on your own iPhone.
 This leaves the door open for parents and employers who want to keep an eye on their kids and employees respectively through the devices that are under their ownership.
 However, it is illegal to use these apps on someone else’s phone, or for spying on people without their prior consent.